First grizzly bear emerges from long winter’s nap at Yellowstone

 Unfortunately, there were no photos released of the bear sighting.

-The NPS said the bear was an estimated 300-350 pounds.
+The NPS said the bear was estimated to weigh 300-350 pounds.
 It was spotted near the remains of a bison carcass in Pelican Valley, which is in the central-eastern area of the park.

+The first bear sighting last year was also on March 7, the NPS said.

 “When bears emerge from hibernation, they look for food and often feed on elk and bison that died over the winter.
 Sometimes, bears will react aggressively to encounters with people when feeding on carcasses,” the NPS shared.